cascadiajs/cascadiajs-2022/src/views/content/conference/prep.md

 - 10% Discount offered for resort-owned [Golf](https://www.sunriverresort.com/central-oregon-bend-golf/golf-overview) at Meadows and Woodlands, [Marina](https://www.sunriverresort.com/activities/the-marina-float-kayak-canoe-stand-up-paddle-board-sup-rentals-bend-central-oregon), [Stables](https://www.sunriverresort.com/activities/morning-wrangle-sunriver-stables) & [Sage Springs Spa Services](https://www.sunriverresort.com/sage-springs-spa-and-fitness/spa/spa-services/)

-If you or your guest(s) know you want to do something, consider buying tickets or making reservations soon before things sell out!
+If you or your guest(s) know you want to do something, consider buying tickets or making reservations soon before things book up!

-## 🔲 Bringing Pets
+## 🔲 Have a Pet Plan

 CascadiaJS is a pet-friendly conference!
 Here are some important rules and guidelines to keep in mind:

 - Sunriver Resort offers [pet-friendly rooms](https://www.sunriverresort.com/hotel-and-vacation-rentals-overview/rooms-overview/pet-friendly-lodging-hotels-bend-central-oregon-activities).
 - Pets CANNOT be left in Sunriver Resort guest rooms unattended.
 - Pets will be welcome at all of our events that take place outside.
-- Pets will be welcome in a specific section of the Talk Track room, but will not be allowed in the Expo Hall or at the indoor workshops or evening events.
+- Pets will be welcome in a specific section of the Talk Track room, but will not be allowed in the Expo Hall or at the indoor workshops or at the indoor portions of the evening events.